tangsu08/SQL_Warby_Parker_Usage_Funnels/questions_and_answers.md

 ## Part 2: Purchase Funnel

-### Now let's shift our attention away from Warby's quiz funnel and towards the purchase funnel.
+### Now let's shift our attention away from Warby's quiz funnel and towards their purchase funnel.
 Warby's purchase funnel consists of: Take the style quiz > Home try-on > Purchase the perfect pair of glasses.
 During the Home try-on stage, we will be conducting an A/B Test:
 * #### a.
 50% of users will get _3_ pairs to try on
 * #### b.
 50% of users will get _5_ pairs to try on